-Think: Is there a career opportunity for people who like playing video games?
+Think: Is there a career opportunity for teenagers who like playing video games?

-You’ll find there’s a career for just about every interest a kid can have.
-According to Shea Garner, these 7 jobs are just like playing video games.
+You’ll find there’s a career for that just about every interest a kid can have!

-Now that you’re getting a solid foundation for what your teen’s passions may be, dig deeper.
+Motivating teens is not easy.
+But the most basic step is to get a solid foundation on what your teen’s passions may be, and then dig deeper.